Thanksgiving travel hits record numbers, despite COVID warnings

 According to the Transportation Security Administration, more than one million travelers passed through TSA checkpoints across the country on both Friday and Sunday.
 On Saturday, more than 984,000 travelers made their way through airport screenings.

-Those numbers are significantly lower than last year (On November 22, 2019, more than 2.3 million travelers passed through airport security, according to TSA.), but they mark a record high for airline travel during the COVID-19 pandemic.
+Those numbers are significantly lower than last year (On November 22, 2019, more than 2.3 million travelers passed through airport security, according to TSA), but they mark a record high for airline travel during the COVID-19 pandemic.
 Sunday’s total of 1,047,934 travelers is the highest the TSA has seen since March 16, when 1.2 million people came through TSA checkpoints.

 March 16 was also the date that American Airlines would begin cutting capacity for its international long-haul flights by 75%—the largest reduction announced at that point by a U.S. carrier—and that the Trump administration released guidelines that said gatherings should be limited to 10 people.